 Educational opportunities include reduced program fees in continuing education courses offered by UC San Diego Extension Program.
-Our Nursing Education Loan Repayment Program offers RNs assistance to repay educational loans.
-Your UC benefits will pay two-thirds of your education and graduate work undertaken at our sister campuses at UCLA and UCSF Schools of Nursing.
+Your UC benefits will pay two-thirds of your education and graduate work undertaken at our sister campuses at UCLA, UCI and UCSF Schools of Nursing.

 As part of the University of California, UC San Diego offers one of the most comprehensive benefit packages in the San Diego area.
 You can choose from a variety of health, dental and vision plan options for eligible employees and family members.
-Includes three weeks of paid vacation, an average of twelve days of sick leave, and thirteen paid holidays a year for full-time employees, and sign-on bonuses.
+Includes three weeks of paid vacation, an average of twelve days of sick leave, and thirteen paid holidays a year for full-time employees.

 Our New Grad program is held four times a year beginning in January, April, July and October.
 We have a New Grad program in virtually every unit with the exceptions of the Operating Room, PACU and Psychiatry.
 UC San Diego Medical Center has two locations with New Grad opportunities at both facilities.
 The UC San Diego Medical Center in Hillcrest is a 386 bed facility and is the home to our Level I Emergency Room, step down Intermediate Unit (IMU), Burn Center, Surgical ICU/Trauma, Critical Care Unit, and several adult Medical/Surgical units such as Infectious Disease, Liver/Kidney Transplant, Ortho/Trauma, and Medsurg/Tele.
 All of our Women’s Services to include Labor and Delivery, NICU, and the Birth Center, are located at our Hillcrest facility and their New Grad programs begin only in January and July.
 Our Thornton Hospital holds 119 beds and is located in La Jolla, which is 15 minutes north of the Hillcrest Medical Center.
 Thornton has New Grad opportunities in the IMU, ICU, Med/Surg, Telemetry, BMT/Oncology and Emergency care.

 The program is 12 weeks of preceptorship from experienced staff with ongoing support and training throughout the first year from clinical nurses, educators and nurse managers.
-We also have a Nurse Residency program which is designed to support the transition from student to professional and competent nurse.
-To find out more information about our Nurse Residency program please go to: www.edr.ucsd.edu.
+When you are hired into our New Grad program you will also participate in our

-We receive a high volume of applications, so the best time to apply is about three months in advance.
-For example, if you are interested in the July program, you should apply in April. all you will need is a complete and updated resume and a cover letter is optional.
+We typically post new grad RN positions about 2 months prior to the start of the program.
+For example, if you are interested in the July program, you should look for positions to be posted in early to mid May.
+All you will need is a complete and updated resume, a completed application online and a cover letter is optional.
 Any additional information such as references, transcripts, or letters of recommendation can be used during the interview period.

 Yes, you can apply before you have your license and also before you graduate.
 However you must have your license and degree by your hire date.
 Some units will hire those who have their Interim Permit, but it is best to have your RN license.

-Anyone living in the US can apply and you apply at http://jobs.ucsd.edu .
+Anyone living in the US can apply and you apply HERE .
 Click on job search and then the category called New Grad Nurses.
 All new grads apply to the jobs with posting titled “New Grad" and the unit specific name.
 For example: "New Grad-Burn ICU".